How to grow sunflowers – a step-by-step guide

 Being a summer plant first and foremost, sunflowers are very drought resistant if sown directly in the soil.
 The roots are less efficient for pot-raised sunflowers though and may need watering every 10 days in dry spells.

-Finally, Marcus Eyles, horticultural director at Dobbies Garden Centers, advises tying your sunflowers to a wooden stake for support as they grow.
+Finally, Marcus Eyles, horticultural director at Dobbies Garden Centers, advises tying your sunflowers to a wooden stake for support if you want to keep sunflowers blooming.
 This will help them grow straight as well as prevent a gust from blowing your hard-earned sunflowers away.

 Cutting your sunflowers